Aadit4604/Aadit-s-profile/README.md

 Hello everyone this is aadit, Im a student.
 I am studiying in 9th class.
-I am from Gujarat, India. i study in Indian International School Sharjah
+I am from Gujarat, India.
+I study in Indian International School Sharjah